 I was amused to come across a note I’d made in the spring of 1979 about a job interview, which I discovered in my box of Punk/band memorabilia recently.

 It was written around the same time as my first Pink Military gigs in March of that year (see above photo) and related to an interview I was forced to attend, having missed a couple already.

 Back then almost every member of Punk and New Wave bands not signed to a record company was signing on.
 Especially in Liverpool and Manchester.

 At that time, the DHSS (Department of Health and Social Security) gave you three chances to attend a job interview, and if you failed to go to any, they’d cut your dole money, as you were obviously not serious about finding a job.
 So this one they made me to go to, but I had by then devised a great scheme to sabotage it.

-It was also amusing to find the note because not only do I mention this interview in my ‘70s-‘80s Punk and New Wave memoir, Bombed Out!, but I also have a scene in the fictional screenplay which deals with exactly the same thing in the same place, which of course goes spectacularly badly…
+It was also amusing to find the note because not only do I mention this interview in my Punk and New Wave memoir, Bombed Out!, but I also have a scene in the fictional screenplay of the book which deals with exactly the same interview, which of course goes spectacularly badly…

 Buy a signed copy of Bombed Out! here: http://www.bombedoutpunk.com/buybook.php

 And to end, what could be better than this Clash track: